-• If you need assistance, raise your hand and the ISS attendant will come to you.
+o If you need assistance, raise your hand and the ISS attendant will assist you.

-4. No Electronic devices on or visible:
+4. No Electronic Devices:

-- Phones, Ipods, MP3 Players, kindles, headphones, etc...If you are found with one, it will be confiscated - Use of Chromebooks for school work is allowed, but will be monitored
+- o Phones, Ipods, MP3 Players, kindles, headphones, etc...
+If you are found with one, it will be confiscated. - o Use of Chromebooks for school work is allowed, but will be monitored.